S2606/PharmaNetChain/README.md

 If libraries are used, the project write-up discusses why these libraries were adopted.

  - node v14.4.0

+    Why? `well one needs a js runtime to run js code right?`

  - truffle v5.4.13

+    Why? `well one needs development framework to develop something(in this Ethereum) right?`

  - web3 v1.2.4

+    Why? `well one needs a way to connect to blockchain network right?`

 ### IPFS